Housing of the Working Classes Act 1885: Background

-The Act
+Provisions

 Richard Cross, the Home Secretary, introduced the Bill into the House of Commons on 24 July 1885 and Salisbury did the same in the House of Lords.
-The Act allowed county districts to get loans from HM Treasury on the security of the rates.
-The Local Government Board was granted the power to force local authorities to shut down unhealthy houses, making landlords personally liable for their tenants' health, and the Act also made it illegal for landlords to let property which was below elementary sanitary standards.
+The act allowed county districts to get loans from HM Treasury on the security of the rates.
+The Local Government Board was granted the power to force local authorities to shut down unhealthy houses, making landlords personally liable for their tenants' health, and the act also made it illegal for landlords to let property which was below elementary sanitary standards.

 Criticism

-The Act was criticised by Lord Wemyss and his Liberty and Property Defence League as "class legislation" and Wemyss asked whether the government would now house the police and Foreign Office clerks.
-He further claimed that the Act would be "strangling the spirit of independence and the self-reliance of the people, and destroying the moral fibre of our race in the anaconda coils of state socialism".
+The act was criticised by Lord Wemyss and his Liberty and Property Defence League as "class legislation" and Wemyss asked whether the government would now house the police and Foreign Office clerks.
+He further claimed that the act would be "strangling the spirit of independence and the self-reliance of the people, and destroying the moral fibre of our race in the anaconda coils of state socialism".
 Salisbury responded: "Do not imagine that by merely affixing to it the reproach of Socialism you can seriously affect the progress of any great legislative movement, or destroy those high arguments which are derived from the noblest principles of philanthropy and religion".

+Subsequent developments

+The whole act was repealed for England and Wales by section 1(1) of, and part VI of schedule 1 to, the Statute Law (Repeals) Act 1995, which came into force on 8 November 1995.

+by section 1(2) of, and paragraph X of schedule 2 to, the Statute Law (Repeals) Act 1995, which came into force on 8 November 1995.